Cuurjol/askme/README.md

 * To add hashtags feature.
 * To delete the old version of ReCaptcha, to add the last version of Recapthca (`Invisible Recapthca`).

+## Heroku deployment

+Study project is ready for deployment on the Heroku.
+The working version of the project can be viewed at [`Heroku website`](https://cuurjol-askme.herokuapp.com/).

 ## Author

 **Kirill Ilyin**, study project from [goodprogrammer.ru](https://goodprogrammer.ru/)